JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 specification can be a function call, e.g. `(:dgemm_, find_blas())`.
 The call expression will be executed when the `ccall` itself is executed.
 However, it is assumed that the library location does not change once it is determined, so the result of the call can be cached and reused.
-Therefore, the number of times the expression executes is undefined, and returning different values for multiple calls results in undefined behavior.
+Therefore, the number of times the expression executes is unspecified, and returning different values for multiple calls results in unspecified behavior.

 If even more flexibility is needed, it is possible to use computed values as function names by staging through [`eval`](@ref) as follows: